Lai Ching-te: Premiership (2017–2019)

-Presidential campaign
+First presidential campaign (2019)

 On 18 March 2019, Lai Ching-te registered to run in the Democratic Progressive Party presidential primary, saying that he could shoulder the responsibility of leading Taiwan in defending itself from being annexed by China.
 This is the first time in Taiwanese history where a serious primary challenge has been mounted against a sitting president.
 The results of the DPP's primary poll released on 13 June shown that Tsai defeated Lai by winning 35.67 percent of the vote over Lai's 27.48 percent, officially becoming the DPP's presidential candidate for the 2020 election.

-In November 2019, Lai accepted president Tsai Ing-wen's offer to become her running mate for the 2020 presidential election.
+In November 2019, Lai accepted President Tsai's offer to become her running mate for the 2020 presidential election.
 Tsai secured over 57% of the ballot, winning a record 8.17 million votes in the election and began her second term in 2020.

 Vice presidency (2020–2024)

-During his vice presidency, Lai served as president Tsai Ing-wen's special envoy to Honduras for president Xiomara Castro's inauguration in January 2022.
+During his vice presidency, Lai served as President Tsai Ing-wen's special envoy to Honduras for president Xiomara Castro's inauguration in January 2022.
 After the assassination of former Japanese prime minister Shinzo Abe, he made a private trip to Tokyo to pay his respects and became Taiwan's most senior official to visit Japan in five decades.
 In November 2022, Lai led representatives of Taiwan's travel agencies and industry associations to Palau to foster collaborations between the two countries.